-Late payments can be reported on your credit report for all types of credit accounts.
-The most popular being Credit Cards, Personal & Auto Loans, Mortgages, and Student Loans.
+Late payments can be reported on your credit report for accounts such as Credit Cards, Personal & Auto Loans, Mortgages, and Student Loans.
 Normally, you find out about late payments because you were turned down on a loan application or you get a nasty letter from a lender or collections agency.
-Sometimes, the lender and collections agency will call you over and over again too!
-(Talk about harassment!)

 - Get a copy of your credit report (with credit score) from each bureau, you’ll need to carefully review your report for any errors or bad marks.
 You can get a free credit report from AnnualCreditReport.com and you can get a free credit score check from CreditKarma.com

-- You will also need to look for any financial records you have that can prove the payment was actually made on time.
+- You will also need to look for any financial records you have that can prove the payment reporting late was actually made on time.
 For example, look for cleared checks and bill payments on your checking account statement.
 The more proof you have, the better chances at disputing it as an error.
 If you cannot provide the proof it was paid on time, it’s OK, you still have a good chance at getting the late payment removed with the other steps discussed below.

-Option 1:) Write a Good Will Letter Directly to the Lender (or the company servicing the account.)
+2) Write a Good Will Letter Directly to the Lender (or the credit company servicing the account.)

-Write a letter explaining the situation that led up to the late payment, then ask them to forgive it and remove it from your account.
-I’ll have a separate blog post for you on creating a goodwill letter, I’ll post a link here soon.
+Write a good will letter explaining the situation that led up to the late payment, then ask them to forgive it and remove it from your account.

 Upon doing some research on the web, I found a Credit Repair company that does not expect you to pay upfront.
 It’s called LateRemoval.com, its worth checking out for sure.

 Their website says they specialize in the following: